CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 ### Task 1 - Assign a role to a user

-1. Go back to the normal browser window where you are logged in as a Global Administrator.
+1. Go back to the normal browser window where you are logged in as a ODL User.

 1. Navigate to **Microsoft Entra ID**  page.

-1. Select on **Users** under the Manage section of the menu.
+1. Select on **Users** under the Manage section from the left navigation pane.

 1. Select **Chris Green's** account.